SAMSON: Sharpness-Aware Minimization Scaled by Outlier Normalization for Improving DNN Generalization and Robustness: Model robustness on a generic noise model

 \subsection{Correlation between sharpness and robustness}

-For measuring sharpness, we use the $m$-sharpness metric proposed by Foret \etal \cite{foret2021sharpnessaware}, which stems from the original SAM formulation (\cref{eq:sam}), and further extend it to ASAM's objective (\cref{eq:asam}).
+For measuring sharpness, we use the $m$-sharpness metric proposed by Foret \etal \cite{foret2021sharpnessaware}, which stems from the original SAM formulation (\cref{eq:sam}), and further extend it to SAMSON's objective (\cref{eq:samson}).
 Considering a training set ($S_{\text{train}}$) composed of $n$ minibatches $S$ of size $m$, we compute the difference of the loss $l_s$ of a given sample $s$ with and without a worst-case perturbation $\epsilon$ on $w$.
-For SAM, $m$-sharpness is calculated as
+SAMSON's $m$-sharpness is calculated as